pkerdkrung/SaveFutabaImage/README.md

 # ExcelVBA
-Personal collection of VBA macros
+My personal collection of VBA macros
+You can just copy the output into your modules.